 - Note 1: I use defrosted peeled pearl onions which cuts down the preparation time enormously.
 DO NOT USE bottled onions.
 Make sure to pat onions dry before adding them to the pan so that they can brown properly.

 Note 2: Peeling fresh chestnuts is very labor intensive especially if you are cooking for a large crowd.
-I use bottled peeled chestnuts.
+I use packaged peeled and roasted chestnuts.